YashVShalihotri/Semiconductor-Packaging-Workshop/README.md

 Notes summarized for the Semiconductor workshop attended between 9th and 18th May 2025

 # 1. Packaging Evolution: From Basics to 3D Integration
-    	-Introduction to Semiconductor Packaging and Industry Overview -Understanding Package Requirements and Foundational Package Types -Evolving Package Architectures from Single-chip to Multi-chip modules -Interposers, Redistribution layer,s and 3D Packaging Approaches -Comparative Analysis and Selecting the Right Packaging Solution
+    	-[Introduction to Semiconductor Packaging and Industry Overview] -[Understanding Package Requirements and Foundational Package Types] -[Evolving Package Architectures from Single-chip to Multi-chip modules] -[Interposers, Redistribution layer,s and 3D Packaging Approaches] -[Comparative Analysis and Selecting the Right Packaging Solution]
 # 2. From Wafer to Package: Assembly and Manufacturing Essentials
     	Setting the Stage: Supply Chain and Facilities Wafer pre-preparation: Grinding and Dicing